imballinst/gra/README.md

 ## gra

-:warning: **This project has been discontinued because Heroku no longer offers free plan.
+:warning: **This project was discontinued because Heroku no longer offers free plan.
 With that said, the same logic should be able to be applied and deployed in other platforms.**

 Get the remote address of a URL.